Power Outages Affecting Thousands in California

-A generator should always be used on a dry surface, and you should never touch one with wet hands.
+Always keep a generator on a dry surface and never touch on with wet hands.
 Excessive moisture can cause operational failure and even electrocution.
 Installing a canopy-like structure over the generator is a good way to avert rain away from the unit.

 7. Don’t Forget Maintenance

 With power outages, you will be running your generator much more often than usual.
 This puts more wear and tear on the unit, so you will need to inspect it regularly to make sure it is in prime operating condition.
 Keep plenty of filters, oil, and fuel on hand.
 Check valves, hoses, and other connections for any leaks, cracks, or corrosion.
-These should be repaired or replaced immediately.
+Repair or replace these immediately.
 The last thing that you will want to worry about is your generator shutting down in the middle of an outage.